MchBr02/sensor-data-analyzer/README.md

 # Sensor Data Analyzer

-A Deno Fresh.js application that collects and analyzes sensor data, stores it in a MongoDB database, and provides real-time updates via WebSockets.
+A Deno Fresh.js application that collects sensor data, stores it in a MongoDB database, and provides real-time charts via WebSockets and Chart.js.

 ## Features
 - Real-time sensor data display